henryhale/chalk-dom/README.md

 </div>
 <br/>

 > Just like [chalk](https://github.com/chalk/chalk) but right in your browser.
-It uses HTMElement elements (b,s,i,span) and a little inline-css.
+It uses HTML elements (b,s,i,span) and a little inline-css.

 <br>
 <div align="center">